Tropical house: History

 In the mid and late 2000s, Bob Sinclar and Yves Larock created international hits which had many characteristics of tropical house, drawing inspiration from 1980's Hi-NRG music and in contrast with other sub-types of Electronic ("EDM") music of the time.
 The style was further popularized by "Stereo Love", an international hit by Edward Maya, a music producer from the Romanian house scene.
-In 2012, Unicorn Kid had created tropical rave, a faster form of the genre which would become known as tropical house.
+In 2012, Unicorn Kid created tropical rave, a faster form of the genre which would become known as tropical house.
 However, it was not until 2013 with Klangkarussell's "Sun Don't Shine" and the emergence of producers such as Kygo and Robin Schulz that tropical house became a dance music trend.
 During 2014 and 2015, producers such as Lost Frequencies, Felix Jaehn, Alex Adair, Sam Feldt, Bakermat, Klingande, Jonas Blue and Faul & Wad Ad would join them with big tropical house hits.
 During the mid-2010s, certain tropical house producers would team up with artists such as Justin Bieber and Little Mix.
 This helped the genre achieve massive commercial success and gave rise to the playlist term of 'tropical pop', this success best articulated through the tropical pop hit "Shape of You" by Ed Sheeran, which to this day is the second highest streamed song on Spotify.